Mark Buehrle: Toronto Blue Jays (2013–2015)

 Buehrle began the 2015 season as the fourth starter in the Blue Jays rotation.
 In his first start of the season, he defeated the Baltimore Orioles 12–5 and earned the 200th win of his career, joining Bartolo Colón, Tim Hudson, and CC Sabathia as the only active pitchers with at least 200 wins.
 He also became the second pitcher to record his 200th win in a Blue Jays uniform, joining Roger Clemens.
 On May 29, Buehrle threw his first complete game of the 2015 season, defeating the Minnesota Twins 6–4.
 In his next start, Buehrle pitched his tenth career complete-game shutout, needing only 93 pitches to defeat the Washington Nationals 8–0.
 He earned his 30th career win against the Minnesota Twins on August 6, becoming the 21st pitcher to have 30 or more wins against one franchise since 1961.
 Buehrle made what many believed to be his final appearance of the season on October 2, holding the Tampa Bay Rays to four runs over 62/3 innings and earning his 15th win.
 The start left him two innings short of continuing his streak of 14 seasons with 200 or more innings pitched.
 On October 3, it was reported that Buehrle would attempt to throw the two innings the following day, and would retire afterward, as he did not believe he would be included on the postseason roster.
 In the subsequent game, Buehrle was only able to pitch 2/3 of an inning, after errors in the field resulted in Tampa Bay scoring eight unearned runs on five hits.
 After the game Buehrle, confirmed that he was not named to the Blue Jays' post-season roster, but that he had not yet made a decision about playing the next season.

 He finished the 2015 season with a 15–8 record, 3.81 ERA, and 91 strikeouts.
 He had the fewest strikeouts per 9 innings in the major leagues (4.12), and he also led major league pitchers in highest contact percentage (89.1%) of batters against him.
 On October 29, Buehrle was announced as a finalist for the pitcher Gold Glove award, along with Sonny Gray and Dallas Keuchel.

 In three seasons with Toronto, Buehrle was 40–28 with a 3.79 ERA, appearing in one All-Star Game.
 Buehrle retired at age 36, having won 10 or more games for 15 consecutive seasons and pitching 200 or more innings in 14 consecutive seasons.
+He retired with a WAR of 60.0; only Roy Halladay had a higher WAR in the same time period that Buehrle played in.